tschudin/tinyssb/tinyssb-2023-repo-layout.md

      + TAV.md                   // Text-and-Voice chat app
      + Txt.md                   // shared text document app
+     README.md                  // how-to for describing tinySSB apps
+   + storage                    // documenting various storing techniques
+     + hashy.md                 // all chunks in a hash-named tree
+     + side_chainy.md           // each sidechain as an independent file
+     + logy.md                  // one inflated log, plus one frontier file README.md
-     README.md                  // how-to for describing tinySSB apps README.md                    // doc guide (where to find what, also ext links)
+   README.md                    // doc guide (where to find what, also ext links)
  + android/
    + vossbol                    // flagship tinySSB app for Android